Koatty/koatty_container/docs/api/koatty_container.after.md

 ## After() function

-Executed after specifying the PointCut method.
+After decorator, used to define an after aspect for a method.
+The aspect will be executed after the decorated method.

 **Signature:**